pnb90/house_of_books/README.md

 ## Acknowledgments

-Thank you to all the insanely helpful online resources I was able to use, including but not limited to: HackerNoon, FreeCodeCamp, V School, Leigh Halliday, Kent C. Dobbs, Elizabeth Funk, CSS-Tricks
+Thank you to all the insanely helpful online resources I was able to use, including but not limited to: HackerNoon, FreeCodeCamp, V School, Leigh Halliday, Kent C. Dobbs, Ola from 8th Light who showed me React-Testing-Library, Elizabeth Funk, CSS-Tricks, and endless YouTube Tutorials.face